lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 Servers doing client authentication are fairly rare.
 The biggest concern is with clients.
 While browsers typically don't use OpenSSL, a lot of API clients do.
 For those few people affected by the bug and with clients that use OpenSSL, the bug is catastrophic.
-(As argued
-above: the good news is that that number is probably pretty small.)

 # Why wasn't this found by automated testing?